Best Monitor Brightness and Contrast Settings for Eyes

 You should be sitting at the bit of distance from the screen preferably twenty inches.
 That’s why it is always better to use the laptop table.

 As for the position of your monitor, it should be slightly down to your eyesight level, so the radiations don’t directly go to your eyes.
 This is the best monitor setting, as supported by the research.
 But you should especially keep in mind that you should be comfortable while sitting in this arrangement.

 If you think it doesn’t suit you then change a bit of the setting, as the point is to have the monitor bit away from you and the screen level downwards to avoid direct radiations going into your eyes.
 Another thing is the reflection of the light coming from the screen and I agree, it is really irritating, especially when you are tired.
 This glare is what causes you fatigue.

 Fortunately, we have two solutions for this.
-First is, if you are going to buy a new one, then go for the monitor with pre-installed anti-glare or you can simply use anti-reflective protector for your monitor are already using.
-Both of these methods are effective and the second one is better money wise.
+First is, if you are going to buy a new one, then go for the monitor with pre-installed anti-glare or you can simply use an anti-reflective protector for your monitor are already using.
+Both of these methods are effective and the second one is better money-wise.

-One thing which most of the people don’t know is that monitor’ light is continuously turning on and off, which is to keep the intensity of the light.
+One thing which most people don’t know is that monitor’s light is continuously turning on and off, which is to keep the intensity of the light.
 Because of this, the monitor screen is continually flickering.
 And this flickering of the light is what caused you the headache and eye strain.
 The term we use for this on and off light process is the refresh rate.

 Higher Refresh Rate

 A higher refresh rate promises you the lesser eye strain as it stops the light flickering.
 But most of the monitors, coming these days, do not have the flickers.
 So, it depends upon the model you are using, how old is that.
 And, if not sure, go to the official website of your computer or you can just leave your question or confusion in the comment section.
 And, I will help you out.